-- The number of positive cases amongst Bolton residents remains high and above average for the region; there have been on average 44 cases per day in the week to 19th March.
-Most positive cases are via Pillar 2 (community swab testing), with a smaller number of cases diagnosed via Pillar 1 (NHS and PHE testing for those with a clinical need, and health and care workers) - New COVID-19 cases remain widespread across the borough - The largest proportion of cases are White British (49%), followed by cases among residents from Asian backgrounds (23%) - The largest number of cases continue to be among those from the most disadvantaged parts of the borough, although in the previous fortnight residents from more affluent areas have been overrepresented, this has since reduced. - The variant that was first detected in Kent/SW just before Christmas (B.1.1.7) is now the dominant strain circulating within Bolton as it is across the country
+- The number of positive cases amongst Bolton residents remains high; there have been on average 92 cases per day in the week to 19th February.
+Most positive cases are via Pillar 2 (community swab testing), with a smaller number of cases diagnosed via Pillar 1 (NHS and PHE testing for those with a clinical need, and health and care workers) - New COVID-19 cases remain widespread across the borough - The largest number of cases are White British (56%), followed by cases among residents from Asian backgrounds (20%) - The largest number of cases continue to be among those from the most disadvantaged parts of the borough, although in the previous fortnight residents from more affluent areas have been overrepresented, this has since reduced. - The variant B.1.1.7 is now the dominant strain circulating within Bolton as it is across the country